Carl Sandburg's Town of Wauwatosa Home Found?

 Since Hawley was the only paved road in Sandburg's neck of the woods in 1910, this accounts for Sandburg, his family and biographers "locating" his home on Hawley, a practice also used by William Splitt, the 1910 Census enumerator for the Town of Wauwatosa as he walked from house to house in the mostly rural Hawley Rd. area on a cloudy April 30th, 1910.

 Milwaukee annexed a stretch of land from Story Hill to Hawley Rd. in 1925.
 The city assigned address numbers to residences and businesses in the newly annexed tract.
-The Mueller family and Smith first appeared in the Milwaukee City Directory in 1926 at 5819 and 5909 Johnson St., respectively.
+Henry Mueller, son of Jacob and Catherine, and Smith first appeared in the Milwaukee City Directory in 1926 at 5819 and 5909 Johnson St., respectively.
 In a short time, the City shortly renamed Johnson St. as Canal St. since it was on the same baseline as Canal St. further east.
 However, Carl Baehr wrote in Milwaukee Streets: The Stories Behind Their Names that residents objected since there was no canal nearby and Canal conjured images of a seedy waterfront.
 A year later, Milwaukee relented and renamed the street the more bucolic sounding Fairview Ave.

-1948 aerial photo of the Maple Wood subdivision with Sandburg's probable home highlighted in red.
-4-track Rapid Transit line in his former backyard.
+1948 aerial photo of the Maple Wood subdivision with Sandburg's probable home locations highlighted in red.
+While the house on Lot 38 (left) is visible, the house on Lot 40 (right) was razed when the 4-track Rapid Transit segment was built in 1928.
 Abrams Aerial Survey Corporation, City of Milwaukee, Department of Public Works.

 The legal description for Mueller's and Smith's lots from the 1926 Milwaukee tax rolls shows they lived in the Maple Wood subdivision.
 The subdivision map at the Milwaukee County Register of Deeds shows Frederick Kirchman surveyed it for Charles L. Dana and Frank A. Conrad in 1892.
 Maple Wood consisted of two blocks with 40 lots each and was bounded by Johnson St. (W. Fairview Ave.), Hawley Rd.
 Morgan St. (W. Dixon St.) and Government Ave.
 (S. 60th St.).
 Dana St. split it in half.
 The search for Sandburg's home narrowed down to Lots 30-40 in Block 1 fronting Johnson St.